-This eco-project is called Ffrash and is initiated by Gina Provo Kluit, a Dutch woman who is currently living in Jakarta.
+This project is called Ffrash and is initiated and organized by Gina Provo Kluit, a Dutch woman who is living in Jakarta.

 The main assignment for OOOMS was to design a collection of interior products, by re-using waste material.
-Besides that we had to train the former street children and teach them how to make these products.
+Besides that we had to train former street children and teach them how to make these products.
 One of the goals was to improve their workshop skills and teach the youngsters the principles of design and entrepeneurship.
-By doing this they have a better chance to find a job when they leave the shelter.
+By doing this they have a better chance of finding a job.

 Back at our studio we used all our spare time to work on the project.
 We executed many experiments involving plastics, glass, metal, microwave ovens, blenders and blowtorches.
-When we had to leave for Jakarta in January we had a number of concepts and ideas, and a flexible mindset for the unexpected.
+By the time we had to leave for Jakarta again we developed a large number of concepts and ideas and left with a flexible mindset to be prepared for the unexpected.

-Information about when and where the products will be available can be found on www.ffrash.com.
+Information about where the products will be available can be found on www.ffrash.com.

 You can also support the project by ‘liking’ its facebook page, www.facebook.com/ffrash.

 A more extensive selection of photo’s of this project can be found on the OOOMS facebook page, www.facebook.com/dutchdesigners

 Dutch Design Freak aims to bridge the gap between designers, consumers and companies.
 A platform that helps exchanging products, ideas and information.

 At the exposition during the Dutch Design Week 2012, Dutch Design Freak presents work from studio OOOMS and many other designers.